MiraGeoscience/peak-finder-app/docs/source/usage.rst

 The ui.json interface has two sections:

+**1. General Parameters**

-1. A list of general parameters that must be set before running the application.
+The general parameters must be set before running the application.
+They often consist of data selectors for the geoh5 objects the application operates on.

 .. figure:: /images/usage/general_parameters.png
     :scale: 40%

+**2. Optional Parameters**

-2. A list of optional parameters that are not necessay to run the application.
+These parameters are not necessary to run the application.

 .. figure:: /images/usage/optional_parameters.png
     :scale: 40%